 All air compressors do essentially the same thing.
 They gather in free air, and compress it.

-Follow are links to pages on this website that provide information about the various types of air compressors.
+Now, back to the pages on this website that provide information about rotary - vane - reciprocating, screw and diaphragm compressors.

 You will see them at the corner garage, on the shelves at the hardware stores, in residential garages, many home basements, darn near everywhere, and their uses are numerous too.
 Careful though.
 While reciprocating compressors often have the lowest up-front cost, they may also have the highest operating cost!
 If you are planning on using a lot of air in your shop or in your home, a different style of compressor may give you better value over the long haul.
 Do check this out.